 The menu Parameters/Device parameters/Temperature monitoring can be used to configure the motor temperature sensors.
-The selection of standard temperature sensors has already been described in section 4.4.6 Motor temperature monitoring on page 47.
-The following section explains the configuration of a single sensor.
+The selection of standard temperature sensors has already been explained in the first commissioning (see section 4.4.6 Motor temperature monitoring on page 51).
+The following section fully explains the extensive configuration options.